anza-xyz/agave/thread-manager/README.md

 Number of worker and blocking threads is configurable, as are thread priorities for the pool.

 ## Native
-Native threads (std::thread) can be spawned from managed pools, this allows them to inheirt a particular affinity from the pool, as well as to control the total number of threads made in every pool.
+Native threads (std::thread) can be spawned from managed pools, this allows them to inherit a particular affinity from the pool, as well as to control the total number of threads made in every pool.